jfbastien/TLBhit/episode_notes/002_https_tlbh_dot_it_CR.md

 ### Starting in physical IO space [04:50]

 * Keyboards!
-Fundamental component of computer I/O design e.g. for input of text (still more popular than footpedals)
+Fundamental component of computer I/O design e.g. for input of text (still more popular than footpedals).
 * All also (conceptually) based on switches!
 Just like internals of computer are based on switches -- took the idea and put them both inside the computer but also underneath your fingertips.